My academic work has taken me to locations in many parts of the world. This page focuses on those which have been particularly meaningful.

 European discussions, Malaysia and Qatar

-Since 2013 I have been invited to give talks and attend conferences, seminars and discussions in a number of European locations, in Vilnius, Lisbon, Porto, Warsaw, Modena, Bologna and Koper.
-I have enjoyed particularly my collaboration with Fred Dervin, talking about China in Helsinki, and about intercultural competence in Kuala Lumpur.
+in 2013-14 I was invited to give talks and attend conferences, seminars and discussions in a number of European locations, in Vilnius, Lisbon, Porto, Warsaw, Modena, Bologna and Koper.
+I continued my collaboration with Fred Dervin, talking about China in Helsinki, and about intercultural competence in Kuala Lumpur.

-My invitation to speak at the A Nation in Transition conference at the Community College of Qatar brought me into rich contact with researchers from Algeria, Egypt, Turkey, Jordan, Tajikistan and Qatar.
+My invitation to speak at the Nation in Transition conference at the Community College of Qatar in 2017 brought me into rich contact with researchers from Algeria, Egypt, Turkey, Jordan, Tajikistan and Qatar.